Wyatt Crockett

 Wyatt William Vogels Crockett (born 24 January 1983) is a former New Zealand rugby union player.
 He played at prop for the Crusaders in Super Rugby, Canterbury and Tasman in the National Provincial Championship, and the New Zealand national team, the All Blacks.
-Crockett has played in 202 Super Rugby fixtures and is the most-capped Super Rugby player of all time.
+Crockett has played in 202 Super Rugby fixtures and is the second most-capped Super Rugby player of all time.

 Crockett attended Nelson College from 1994 to 2000, and Otago Boys High School in 2001.

 Career

 Early career

 Crockett made his Super Rugby debut in 2006, quickly becoming a regular starter for the Crusaders, starting for the Crusaders in the 2006 and 2008 Grand Final-winning games against the Hurricanes and Waratahs respectively.

 He made his All Blacks debut in a win against Italy on 27 June 2009, starting over the world-class Tony Woodcock.
 Crockett also started three times for New Zealand on the 2009 end-of-year tour, but was not selected in 2010 due to injury.

 In 2011 he was selected in the All Blacks Tri-Nations Squad as injury cover and started against South Africa and Australia, following a start against Fiji prior to the Tri-Nations.
 Crockett was not subbed off against South Africa and also scored his first try for the All Blacks in the 40-7 win, a rare feat for a front-rower, however he narrowly missed selection to the victorious New Zealand squad for the 2011 Rugby World Cup.